idle-code/tempren/MANUAL.md

 Numbers can be accepted only in decimal (base 10) representation without fraction part: `%Count(0, 1, 4)`

-String literals may contain any character except for used quote mark - if quote mark is required, it should be prefixed with a single  backslash character, i.e. `\'` or `\"`.
+String literals may contain any character except for the used quote mark - if quote mark shall be passed, it should be escaped (prefixed) with a single backslash character, i.e. `\'` or `\"`.

 Boolean flags can accept two types of values: `True`/`true` or `False`/`false`.\
 Additionally there exist shortcut for setting flag to `True` - just use flag name as an argument value (similar to explicit names).